OCFL/extensions/docs/NNNN-n-tuple-omit-prefix-storage-layout.md

 1. Remove the prefix, which is everything to the left of the right-most instance of the delimiter, as well as the delimiter.
 If there is no delimiter, the whole id is used; if the delimiter is found at the end, an error is thrown.
 2. Optionally, add zero-padding to the left or right of the remaining id, depending on `zeroPadding` configuration.
 3. Optionally reverse the remaining id, depending on `reverseObjectRoot`
 4. Starting at the leftmost character of the resulting id and working right, divide the id into `numberOfTuples` each containing `tupleSize` characters.
-5. It is expected that the UTF-8 identifier from step 5 is split between grapheme clusters
+It is expected that the UTF-8 identifier from step 5 is split between grapheme clusters.
-6. Join the tuples, in order, using the filesystem path separator.
+6. Create the start of the object root path by joining the tuples, in order, using the filesystem path separator.
-7. Join the prefix-omitted id (from step 1) onto the end.
+7. Complete the object root path by joining the prefix-omitted id (from step 1) onto the end.

 ## Examples